-- Sustain investment in California's Transitional Housing Program - Increase investment in the state's Housing Navigators Program - Dedicate state homelessness funds to unaccompanied homeless youth - Increase investment in transitional housing in counties with high cost of housing
+- Sustain investment in California's Transitional Housing Program - Increase investment in the state's Housing Navigators Program - Dedicate state homelessness funds to unaccompanied homeless youth - Increase investment in transitional housing in counties with high cost of housing n the last decade, youth who have been in foster care or experienced homelessness have made tremendous gains in accessing higher education.
+As the survey findings demonstrate, many of these gains are at risk due to the impact of the pandemic.
+Every youth who was enrolled in school reported that the pandemic had at least one negative impact on their education.
+No other survey finding was as conclusive.

-Before I got into transitional housing, I was homeless for two years and it was very difficult.
-It was rough, it was difficult because I wasn't able to have things or take a shower or be able to eat. -Former foster youth, age 20
+"Before I got into transitional housing, I was homeless for two years and it was very difficult.
+It was rough.
+It was difficult because I wasn't able to have things or take a shower or be able to eat.